 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

-The information in relation to processing operation Publication of photos and videos on the intranet of the Publications Office undertaken by unit D.1 "Stakeholder Relations" of the Publications Office of the European Union is presented below.
+The information in relation to processing operation "First level Helpdesk for users of the Publications Office's electronic services and other products" undertaken by unit D.1 "Stakeholder Relations" of the Publications Office of the European Union (hereafter ‘the First level Helpdesk’) is presented below.

 2. Why and how do we process your personnal data?